-The HB LCFS have maintained their activity upon the National Fraud Initiative (NFI) carrying out checks across all matched data reports.
-The work has also supported other Public Sector
+The LCFS have maintained their activity upon the National Fraud Initiative (NFI) carrying out checks across all matched data reports, updating privacy notices and submitting data for the next data exercise.
+The work has also supported other Public Sector Organisations in their NFI activity.